The TeraVM F1 Load Generator provides a comprehensive validation test suite for the O-CU part of the disaggregated gNB.

-Backed by the O-RAN Alliance, VIAVI helps customers navigate the complexities of 5G networks and evolve the open-ecosystem approach essential to scaling and sustaining 5G, the value of their tech investment, and enable them to drive their business forward.
+Backed by the O-RAN Alliance, VIAVI helps customers confidently navigate the complexities of 5G networks by managing interoperability and resolving problems across multiple vendors starting on day one.
+Successful testing and an open-ecosystem approach is essential to scaling and sustaining 5G.

 The O-RAN Alliance, O-RAN Architecture, 5G, and Testing Solutions